robisrob/webclient_bug/README.md

 # Example problem webclient Spring
 ## Purpose
 Demonstrate problem with Spring Webclient.
-This can be reproduced by running the [WebClientTest](src/test/java/com/github/robisrob/webclient_bug/WebClientTest.java)
+This can be reproduced by running the [WebClientTest](src/test/java/com/github/robisrob/webclient_bug/WebClientTest.java).
+This error is only visible in the console, not in the error returned by the Mono.

 ## Problem
 When doing a exponential backoff on a mono that contains an error, there is an unexpected exception printed in the console: